rcapeto/mfe/.changeset/red-parrots-knock.md

 "mfe": patch
 ---

-Refatorando card do mini-shell-angular e criando singleton no platform do angular
+Refatorando card do mini-shell-angular e criando singleton no platform do angular.